interlay/interbtc-spec/docs/spec/governance.rst

 2. TC may fast track before ``LaunchPeriod``
 3. The new referendum is started immediately
 4. Community can vote on referenda for the ``FastTrackVotingPeriod``

-**Cancellation**

-1. Community creates proposal as above
-2. TC may cancel proposal before it is started (``CancelProposalOrigin``)
-3. Deposit is slashed to the treasury

 Parameters
 ~~~~~~~~~~